instaloader/instaloader/docs/basic-usage.rst

 where the attributes from :class:`Post` or :class:`StoryItem` respectively are defined.

-Id est, the following attributes can be used with both :option:`--post-filter` and :option:`--storyitem-filter`:
+The following attributes can be used with both :option:`--post-filter` and :option:`--storyitem-filter`:

 - :attr:`~Post.owner_username` (str), :attr:`~Post.owner_id` (int)